-This IPMA-USA Change Agents blog, now boasting over 90 posts, is all about the purposes and practices of competent Program and Project Management—-the disciplines of beneficial change.
+This IPMA-USA Change Agents blog, now boasting 100 posts, is all about the purposes and practices of competent Program and Project Management—-the disciplines of beneficial change.
+Click here to bypass this introduction, and to see all the posts.

-That change may be for individuals, your organization, or for society.
+That discipline of beneficial change may be for individuals, your organization, or for society.
 The purpose of this feature is to provide regular commentary-–and the opportunity to discuss (perhaps debate) that commentary, for IPMA-USA members and friends.

 Why might we need discussion, and perhaps debate?
 Because change is difficult.
 It breaks the status quo, fights inertia, and disrupts equilibrium.
 And all those factors increase the need for communication about the change; hopefully timely communication.